Run Resource-Intensive Processes on Kubernetes Pods

 Kestra offers various task execution solutions such as Docker, local processes, and Kubernetes.
 See Task Runners for more details.

-In this guide, we will focus on executing long-running tasks on Kubernetes using Kestra.
+This guide focuses on executing long-running tasks on Kubernetes using Kestra.

 Kubernetes pods are a great fit due to the control and flexibility they provide.
 With Kubernetes, you can precisely define resource requirements, permissions, namespace, handle workload identity, and ensure proper networking for your tasks.
-Pods can also easily access other Kubernetes services hosted on the cluster such as databases, storage and applications.
+Pods can also access other Kubernetes services hosted on the cluster such as databases, storage, and applications.

 Schedule task in a Kubernetes pod using podCreate